mdelsole/Haskell-Guide/README.md

 Monads are one of the most important concepts in Haskell.
 Monads going to seem complicated, but they're actually pretty simple.
 Just stick with me for a little bit, and it'll all make sense in the end.

 At the very beginning of this tutorial, we discussed the difference between an **imperative** language (C++/Java/Python) and a **functional** language (Haskell).
-The difference we decided upon was that an *imperative* langauge provides the computer with a sequence of steps to execute line-by-line, while a *functional* language simply tells the computer what *is*.
+The difference we decided on was that an *imperative* langauge provides the computer with a sequence of steps to execute line-by-line, while a *functional* language simply tells the computer what *is*.

 But doesn't this give us some pretty harsh limitations?
-For example, we can't do something like this Python code:
+For example, we can't do something like this Python code, which removes the odd numbers from a list:

 ```
 x = [1, 2, 3, 4, 5, 6]